-COT 1202 Discrete Structures for Computer Science
+COT 1202 Discrete Structures for Computer Science 40 hours, 3 credits

 This course will provide a basic understanding of discrete mathematical topics that form the basis of computer science.
 Topics to be covered include truth tables, logical propositions, elements of set theory, as well as basic notions of functions and mathematical induction.
 Students will explore the logical constructs that are the underlying model of discrete systems.